By David Joel Miller.

 This digital age has resulted in a radical reduction in attentions spans.
-Adults average just 4 seconds of time on a web site.
+Adults average just 4 seconds of time on a website.
 T. V. shows are chopped up into small segments punctuated with lots of adrenaline producing sex and violence.

 Adult learners get shorter presentations and more breaks.
 It is as if the whole world now has developed ADHD.
-Here are some ways you can work on improving your attention span beyond the norm that do not require you to take medication.
+Here are some ways you can work on improving your attention span beyond the norm that does not require you to take medication.

 1. Eat a good breakfast.

 Low blood sugar or lack of energy can significantly impact your ability to pay attention.
 Children who eat a breakfast at home before school do much better in their classes before lunch than those students who have skipped breakfast.

 It is hard to make your mind go when you are out of fuel.

 2. Drink plenty of water.

 Dehydration can have a significant impact on learning.
 Drink more water and you will feel better.
 Blood feeds the brain and blood is composed largely of water.

 Ever tried to think with a hangover?
 One of the reasons hangovers are so debilitating is that you are dehydrated.